 Evenly distribute bean mixture into warmed tortillas.
 If you are not making the oil-free option, you can also use the hard shells if you prefer.

-Serve with salsa (such as our restaurant-style salsa) and/or vegan sour cream.
+They're also great served with salsa (such as our restaurant-style salsa).

 Can I double the recipe?

 Yes!
 All of the ingredients can be doubled to make 8 tacos instead of 4.
 Just be sure to wrap the tacos in two separate stacks of 4 in the aluminum foil.

 For more gluten-free, vegan dinner ideas, check these recipes out next: